Bully: Scholarship Edition (Windows)

 | Platform Differences|

-The newer the ports, the buggier the game gets.
+The newer the port, the buggier the game gets.

-An incomplete, harder version of the mission with the same name.
-In this mission, Jimmy is armed only with a regular slingshot, even though he is automatically given a Super Slingshot after clearing The Candidate back in Chapter 1.
-This makes it possible that the Super Slingshot was meant to be obtained in Chapter 4.
+Jimmy is given a regular slingshot, even though by Chapter 4 he should already have a Super Slingshot.
+It's possible that the Super Slingshot was meant to be obtained in Chapter 4.

 While the remainder of the mission is the same, the ending is incomplete.
 Jimmy can still break the doors open with the Super Spud Cannon, but he cannot enter the building and will fall through the terrain, causing him to get knocked out.

 An unused, non pre-rendered version of the introduction cutscene.
 Unlike the used one, a few cut parts are in it.